-I am a postdoctorate researcher at the University of São Paulo.
-A U.S. national, I came to Brazil in 2014 to do doctorate fieldwork, and have lived here ever since; I am currently based out of São Paulo.
+I am a Visiting Assistant Professor of International Studies at Centre College.
+I was previously a postdoctorate researcher at the University of São Paulo.
+A U.S. national, I went to Brazil in 2014 to do doctorate fieldwork, and lived there for five years.

 I earned my PhD in government from the University of Texas-Austin in 2016.
 My CV can be found here and my academic research can be found here.
 My appearances in the media can be found here.
-Those who are new to the Brazilian context might want to start out at my glossary and my Frequently Asked Questions.
+Those who are new to the Brazilian context might want to start out at my glossary and my Frequently Asked Questions (currently still under construction).

-My scholarly interests center on public opinion, political behavior, and vote buying, with secondary interests in methodology in political science.
-I tend to write primarily on Brazilian politics, but I also write about politics elsewhere in the Americas.
+My scholarly interests center on public opinion, political behavior, and vote buying, with secondary interests in migration and methodology.
+I often write on Brazilian politics, but I also have written about politics elsewhere in the Americas, including the U.S.